Inside Pomodoro ® Primer for Magic Makers:

 The Pomodoro is a unit of time itself.
 It is unbreakable.

-There is no such thing as a “half” Pomodoro.
+With this method, there is no such thing as a “half” Pomodoro.

 The flexibility of the Pomodoro is in being able to define its parameters.
 You decide what equates to a Pomodoro and use that measure of time as the tracking method going forward.